Keksuccino/Linguji/README.md

 The first code (3-letter-code) is the ISO-3 code, the second one (2-letter-code) is the ISO code.<br>
 If there are two or more ISO-3 codes for the same language, use the one with the `(T)` at the end, but don't include the `(T)`.

+Keep an eye on the **debug log** when using custom languages, to see if the translation engines support it!

 # Requirements

 - Java 17